mugglim/build-your-own-tanstack-query/docs/en.md

 }
 ```

-> gcTime: How does it work?
+> How does gcTime work?

-At the time of Query object creation, garbage collection (GC) is managed via the scheduleGcTimeout method, which uses [setTimeOut](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout).
-When the gcTime timeout is triggered, the QueryCache is requested to remove the object.
+At the time of Query creation, garbage collection (GC) is managed via the `scheduleGcTimeout` method using [setTimeOut](https://developer.mozilla.org/en-US/docs/Web/API/Window/setTimeout).
+When the gcTime timeout is triggered, Query request to QueryCache to remove the object.

-Every time a subscription occurs, the timeout is reset using the clearGcTimeout method.
+Each time a subscription occurs, the timeout is reset using the `clearGcTimeout`method.
 If a subscriber unsubscribes and the subscriber list becomes empty, the scheduleGcTimeout method is executed again.

 ```jsx
 class Query {